Programs at CCEast

 Earn a college degree or certificate, prepare for the GED test, take personal enrichment classes, and much more without leaving eastern Lewis County.

-For meeting times and course descriptions, refer to the online class schedule, download the Winter 2021 CCEast Advising Schedule (pdf), or call 360-496-5022.
-Most winter quarter classes begin the week of April 5.
+For the most updated meeting times and course descriptions, refer to the online class schedule or call 360-496-5022.

 In an effort to offer a full spectrum of learning opportunities for students, the following class modalities are being offered:

 - Face-to-Face classes are the traditional in-person sessions in a classroom with an instructor.

 - Online classes are fully online with no required dates/times for meeting.
 (There still may be deadlines assigned for tests, discussions, and assignments.)